Wednesday, 30 April 2025

 From the back.

-"Using the ancient oritental martial art of Kenpo, fight your way through a city controlled by ruthless gangs of thugs.
+"Using the ancient oriental martial art of Kenpo, fight your way through a city controlled by ruthless gangs of thugs.
 Keep your guard up as you as you battle to save your sweetheart and restore the streets to law and order."

 North America